#{ServerName}

 Lightwater Valley is ideal for all ages as it can be as exciting or sedate as you like.
 For a gentler day, amble around the Lakeside Walk, ride on the swan boats, and have a round of adventure golf.
 There’s even an autism-friendly quiet room to take a breather.
 If your family are thrill-seekers, there are super speedy rides including The Skyrider and The Eagle’s Claw, and the opportunity to hold a snake or spider; are you brave enough?

-• How much?
-Prices start at £22.50
+• Cost: Prices start at £22.50

 The best Easter events in Yorkshire